sillyayush/PORT-FOLIO/README.md

 # PORT-FOLIO
-Tis portfolio is active on this lnk https://github.com/sillyayush/PORT-FOLIO
+Tis portfolio is active on this link  https://sillyayush.github.io/PORT-FOLIO/